jellyfin/jellyfin-sdk-kotlin/README.md

 ```

+The **ServerLocator** class can be used to discover servers on the local network, although it is recommended to handle that via a **ConnectionManager**, discussed later on in this document.

 A complete [app example can be found here.](https://github.com/MediaBrowser/MediaBrowser.ApiClient.Java/blob/master/src/MediaBrowser/ApiInteraction/Sample/ExampleApp.java "app example can be found here.")

 # Service Apps #

-If your app is some kind of service or utility (e.g. Sickbeard), you should construct ApiClient with your api key.
+If your app is some kind of service or utility (e.g. Sickbeard), you should construct ApiClient with your user-supplied api key.

 ``` java